bleaktwig/yuadrem-wiki/docs/religions/tanethism.md

 Red branches extend upward at the top of hundreds of meters of a dark gray trunk.
 The tree captures electricity from the clouds, and erupts into seasonal firestorms that define the landscape of Krejek<!-- TODO.
 Link. -->.
 * **Om**, also known as **Tosh-drieln**, is the tree of Bagrat, a vigorous juniper.
-In the Tree War, Om created the [marsets](../kins/marset.md) to defend itself against the humes of Et.
+In the War of Spring, Om created the [marsets](../kins/marset.md) to defend itself against the humes of Et.
 The tree was burned at the beginning of the Schism, and its burnt trunk still stands at the center of the [Fesh peninsula](../world/fractured_lands.md).
 Its complex root system forms the many islands of Mbeat.
 * **Ur** is the tree of Pagram, a yellow fir that gives its famous coloration to the [golden fjord near Stinos](../world/northern_territories.md).